GHolk/sicp/README.md

 in `Makefile`:

+  - `--no-warn` sicp.texi has many syntax error, and I do not know how to fix.

-  - `--force` for some syntax error in sicp.texi, maybe because of old version.
+  - `--force` for some syntax error in sicp.texi, maybe because of old version. or would not output info file.

   - `--no-split` cause makeinfo output into single file, default makeinfo auto split file.

 ## read info format
 you can read it by command `info` or using emacs.